Insight Behavioral Health Centers Leadership

-Insight’s Illinois treatment centers have been developed and are overseen by a compassionate team of experts across many behavioral health disciplines, including psychiatrists, psychologists, therapists, mental health counselors, dietitians, internal medicine physicians, pediatricians, obesity medicine specialists and other patient support staff.
+Insight’s Illinois eating disorder and behavioral health treatment centers have been developed and are overseen by a compassionate team of experts across many behavioral health disciplines, including psychiatrists, psychologists, therapists, mental health counselors, dietitians, internal medicine physicians, pediatricians, obesity medicine specialists and other patient support staff.
 Together with Eating Recovery Center’s internationally renowned leadership team, Insight’s experts deliver evidence-based care to meet each patient and family’s unique recovery needs.

 Susan F. McClanahan, PhD, CEDS

 Chief Development Officer of Eating Recovery Center, President and Founder of Insight Behavioral Health Centers

 Dr. Susan F. McClanahan is a licensed clinical psychologist and the President and Founder of Insight Behavioral Health Centers, an accredited clinical center with a commitment to leadership, teaching, training, research and advocacy.
 Having specialized in the treatment for anorexia and bulimia, well as treatment for binge eating disorder for over 20 years, Dr. McClanahan is a leading expert in the field.
 Additionally, she frequently works with clients struggling with depressive and anxiety disorders and has expertise in the psychological aspects of pregnancy and infertility.